 Carbon monitoring first and foremost helps growers create conditions for increased production.
 This is why we have created a tool that provides remediation solutions for soils contaminated by petroleum, heavy metals and excess nitrogen.
 Ultimately, healthy soil emits fewer GHGs into the atmosphere.

-An affordable soil carbon sensor creates the opportunity to bring economic benefits directly to the residents of these developing communities.
-Importantly, that’s where true impact can be realized because benefits go to resident caretakers of the land — not outsiders.
+An affordable soil carbon sensor creates the opportunity to bring economic benefits directly to people in developing and rural communities.

 Home gardeners are important too

 Agriculture contributes almost 24% to greenhouse gases, but every grower can reduce this impact.
-By using SEED technology, the 63 million home gardeners, in the U.S. alone, could join smallholders and underserved farmers in becoming more productive per unit of area than large commercial farms.
-Individual home gardeners and urban farmers work 296,143 acres (equal to nearly 30,000 small plot farms), and with use of our carbon sensor, these growers could sequester an additional 11 million metric tons of carbon.
+With SEED technology, the 63 million home gardeners, in the U.S. alone, could join small farmers in becoming more productive per unit of area than large commercial farms.
+Home gardeners and urban farmers work 296,143 acres (equal to nearly 30,000 small plot farms), and with use of our carbon sensor, these growers could sequester an additional 11 million metric tons of carbon.
 The climate mitigation potential of this “carbon gardening” is considerable.

 - - - - - - - - - - - - - - - - - - - - - - - - - -

-SEED develops technology in line with both UN and World Bank priorities to invest in irrigation and address climate-smart agriculture.
-Access to agricultural tools decreases time in the field and creates education and employment opportunities for women and girls worldwide.
-Simple tech systems also provide workforce jobs for traditionally hard-to-employ groups such as veterans, the previously incarcerated and minority entrepreneurs.
+SEED’s technology is in line with both UN and World Bank priorities to address climate-smart agriculture.
 The Radicle™ soil carbon sensor meets United Nations Sustainable Development Goals related to reducing hunger, taking climate action, reducing water waste and promoting sustainable land use.

 What’s Happening in the Field